How Do I Know I Need A New Roof

 Interior Roof Check

-One of the first ways how to tell if you need a new roof is to get into the attic.
-The interior check is fairly easy to do as long as you have access to the attic and a good flashlight.
+One of the first ways how to say whether you need a new roof is to get into the attic.
+The interior test is relatively easy to do as long as you have access to the attic and a good flashlight.
 Invest in a good light because you want to be able to see fine details.
 Even the best flashlight is far cheaper than replacing your roof, so get something that will give you all the light you need to search the attic.

-Once you get up there, look around for four particular signs of roof troubles:
+Once you get up there, look around for four particular signs of roof troubles.
+These are the signs you need a new roof from looking on the inside.

 - Light shining in from outside – This is the easiest problem to discover, even without a flashlight.
-Any light shining in through your roof from outside is a problem that should be addressed immediately.
-If light is getting through, so is moisture.
+Any light shining in through your roof from outside is an issue that should be addressed immediately.
+If the light is getting through, so is moisture.

 - Sagging Areas – If there is a sag in your roof this will be one of the easier ways to tell if you need a new roof.
 Sagging is a definite indication of structural issues.
 Something has given way, either due to external pressure from outside or from moisture damage to the wood that makes up your roof.